Goto Main Content

 Article 12

-12.2 Guidelines for product registration in Section 12.1 – its review process, license-related matters (the change, renewal, reissuance, replacement, annulation, and other items to comply with thereof) and rules to follow – are to be prescribed by the central competent authority.
+Regulations for product registration, review process, license-related matters (the change, renewal, reissuance, replacement, annulation, and other items to comply with thereof), and rules to follow as referred to in the preceding paragraph shall be prescribed by the central competent authority.

-12.4 The review criteria and procedure for a made-for-export-only manufacture license may be simplified made less onerous; however, the veterinary drug thus produced must not be sold domestically or used for other purposes.
+The review criteria and procedure for a made-for-export-only manufacture license may be simplified and made less onerous; however, the veterinary drug thus produced must not be sold domestically or used for other purposes.

-12.5 Before a new drug is approved for product registration, it shall be subject to safety and efficacy tests conducted by the central competent authority itself or an accredited agency delegated by the said authority; the applicant for product registration shall bear the cost of such tests; the testing methodology is to be prescribed by the central competent authority.
+Before a new veterinary drug is approved for product registration , it shall be subject to safety and efficacy tests conducted by the central competent authority itself or an accredited agency delegated by the said authority; the applicant for product registration shall bear the cost of such tests; the testing methodology is to be prescribed by the central competent authority.

 Article 12-1